kumarallamraju/hpc/eda-poc.md

 Install your custom tools/software.
 Follow the steps mentioned in this document to generalize your VM https://learn.microsoft.com/en-us/azure/virtual-machines/generalize

-#### Azure Key Vault and create your custom Keys as well.
+#### Azure Key Vault
-Follow this document to create an Azure Key Vault
+Follow this document to create an Azure Key Vault and keys

 https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-cli